Zirid dynasty: Art

 According to Historian Hady Roger Idris, the colour of the flags is unknown, but he stressed : "The name of the Fatimids appeared on the flags (a'làm), pennants (rayât), standards (bunûd) and on the edging of ceremonial clothing.
 Flags and robes of honour do not appear to have been made in Ifrïqiya; they were gifts from the caliph."
 He added: "Let us recall that the official livery of the Zirids, vassals of the Fatimids, had to be white since we have seen that they adopted black, the colour of the Abbasids, after having broken with Cairo."
-Michael Brett points out that the Zirid prince Al-Mu'izz ibn Badis renounced his alleigence to the Fatimids by changing his colors from Fatimid white to Abbasid black.
+Michael Brett points out that the Zirid prince Al-Mu'izz ibn Badis renounced his allegiance to the Fatimids by changing his colors from Fatimid white to Abbasid black.

 List of Zirid rulers

 The following list includes the Zirid rulers who ruled in the Maghreb: